jasonmeurer/awsCrossZoneHA/README.md

 This solution is intended for retrofit into an existing VPC environment.
 The following items are required to deploy the CloudFormation template.

 #### Prequisites
+Download the python file corresponding to you deployment model and add it to zip file.
+Create an S3 bucket within region and upload the newly created zip.
+Make note of both the bucket and zip file name for use in the CFT deployment.

+Download the YAML file corresponding to your deployment model and launch a CloudFormation template utilizing it.

 - FW0MgmtSubnet
 - FW0TrustSubnet
 - FW0UntrustSubnet